 163.3180 (5)(a) "The Legislature finds that under limited circumstances dealing with transportation facilities, countervailing planning and public policy goals may come into conflict with the requirements that adequate public facilities and services be available concurrent with the impact of such development.
 The Legislature further finds that often the unintended result of the concurrency requirement for transportation facilities is the discouragement of urban infill development and redevelopment.
 Such unintended results directly conflict with the goals and policies of the state comprehensive plan and the intent of this part.
-Therefore, exceptions from the concurrency requirement for transportation."
+Therefore, exceptions from the concurrency requirement for transportation facilities may be granted as provided by this subsection."